 All the above assumes that inflation stays on or around the Bank of England’s target of 2%.

 But what if it’s more than that?
-We recently looked at the 1970s, where inflation hit double figures and living costs rose sharply.
+We recently looked at the 1970s, when inflation hit double figures and living costs rose sharply.

 One way to think about this is to consider what your own “personal inflation” rate might be.
 This measures the change in prices that represent your specific spending patterns, rather than the official inflation figures, which calculates the national average.